 A Side by Side Comparison

-To further understand the differences between the Opportunity Zones and 1031 like-kind exchange, we’ve conducted a side by side comparison looking at the following factors: rollover, qualified assets, investment structure, capital gains tax referral, capital gains tax reduction, and capital gains on final sale.
+To further understand the differences between Opportunity Zones and a 1031 Exchange, we’ve conducted a side by side comparison looking at the following factors: rollover, qualified assets, investment structure, capital gains tax referral, capital gains tax reduction, and capital gains on final sale.

 1031 Like-Kind Exchange

-- Rollover. — An investor must identify replacement property within 45 days.
-The investor must reinvest both the principal and capital gain within 180 days of sale.
+- Rollover.
+An investor must identify replacement property within 45 days.
+The investor must reinvest both the principal and capital gains within 180 days of sale.
 This transaction can only be conducted via a qualified intermediary.

 Opportunity Fund Investment

-- Rollover. — If an investor wants to qualify for capital gains tax advantages, then they must reinvest capital gains within 180 days of sale.
+- Rollover.
+If an investor wants to qualify for capital gains tax advantages, then they must reinvest capital gains within 180 days of sale.
 An investor does not have to roll over the entire gain.
-However, it is important to note that only the rolled over portion will be eligible for tax advantages.
+However, only the rolled over portion will be eligible for tax advantages.

 Which Option Is Best for You?

 How do you decide which option is right for you and your investment strategy?
-Answering this tough question is made easier with the help of a trusted investor advisor, CPA, and financial consultant.
-However, to help you begin to contemplate the question, there are a few guidelines that you can follow.
+Answering this question is easier with the help of a trusted investment advisor, CPA, or financial consultant.
+However, to help you get started, consider following a few guidelines:

 - Active real estate investors.
 These investors should have the resources and / or expertise needed to maintain ongoing management.